Thursday, 10 June 2021

 A suede suit was designed and made by Barbara Lane for Katy Manning to wear in this serial; the rest of the costume's components past the jacket and trousers were bought.

-Lane also made the Satanic priest robe worn by the Master for the serial's supernatural happenings, behind the scenes photos show off the golden checker pattern of the lining, as well as the 'Greek key' pattern of the red fabric.
+Lane also made the Satanist priest robe worn by the Master for the serial's supernatural happenings, behind the scenes photos show off the golden checker pattern of the lining, as well as the 'Greek key' pattern of the red fabric.
+His cultist minions are just in medieval monk habits reused from wardrobe stock.

 'Day of the Daleks'